British Airways smashes record for quickest subsonic flight from New York to London

 A spokesperson for BA said: "We always prioritise safety over speed records, but our highly trained pilots made the most of the conditions to get customers back to London well ahead of time."

-Storm Ciara made landfall in the United Kingdom over the weekend and has caused severe travel disruptions.
+Storm Ciara made landfall in the United Kingdom over the weekend and caused severe travel disruptions elsewhere.
+Two of Europe's busiest airports -- one in Frankfurt, Germany, the other in Amsterdam, Netherlands -- each grounded more than 100 flights due to the storm.

 A company spokesperson told CNN that BA, like all other airlines operating flights into and out of the UK, was being affected by Storm Ciara -- and had canceled some of its flights and merged others.